TheSpaceDevs/Tutorials/faqs/faq_LL2.md

 - key: `"Authorization"`
 - value: `"Token <token>"`, where `<token>` is your API key (without the `<>`).

+You can check that your API key is working by performing a request to the [`/api-throttle`](https://ll.thespacedevs.com/2.2.0/api-throttle/) endpoint and checking the `ident` field in the
+response: if it display your IP, then your API key is not properly set up in your request.

+Note that queries to this endpoint do not count towards your API calls limit.

 > ### How do I change my API key?

 To change your API key, head over to our [website](https://thespacedevs.com/supportus), login with your Patreon account, and follow the instructions.

+> ### How do I check how many API calls I have left?

+To check your API calls usage and rate limits, perform a request to the [`/api-throttle`](https://ll.thespacedevs.com/2.2.0/api-throttle/) endpoint.
+This will return your current rate limit, the frequency of that limit (e.g. 3600 for 1 hour), the number of calls you have made within that period, and the time in seconds until you can make calls again if you are being rate-limited.

+Note that queries to this endpoint do not count towards your API calls limit.

 ## Data